Led by Ted Johnson, Professor Emeritus of Biology, and Michelle Johnson, Retired Medical Technologist

 You are responsible for reviewing the specific requirements for this program and judging the appropriateness of these travel activities to your physical, mental and behavioral capabilities.
 Any participant who is unable to fulfill the program requirements may have their registration cancelled.
 Any participant who has demonstrated an inability, in the opinion of the program leader, of keeping up with the group or of safely participating in program activities may be prohibited from participating in certain activities or excused from the program.

 The atmosphere on board is casual.
 There is no expectation of any formal dress whatsoever; after all, it is an expedition.
 Clothing that can be layered is the most suitable to provide maximum versatility to your wardrobe.
 Packing recommendations will be provided prior to departure.
-The weather in late February will be warm.
-Daytime temperatures will likely average 85° Fahrenheit, with lows around 65.
+The weather in late February should be delightful.
+Daytime temperatures will likely be in the 70s (Fahrenheit), with lows in the 60s.

 You should plan on seeing your family physician or a travel doctor at least four to six weeks prior to departure, preferably earlier, to talk about routine vaccinations.
 For more information on travel health, visit cdc.gov or who.int.

-The program fee varies by cabin (see below) and include discussions led by Ted Johnson, assistance by Michelle Johnson, services of an Expedition Leader and naturalists, accommodations, all meals and non-alcoholic beverages on board, 24-hour coffee, tea & soda, hors d’oeuvres and snacks during daily recap, and some travel insurance coverage while overseas.
+The program fee varies by cabin (see below) and includes discussions led by Ted Johnson, assistance by Michelle Johnson, services of an Expedition Leader, naturalist staff and expert guides, accommodations, all meals and non-alcoholic beverages on board, 24-hour coffee, tea & soda, hors d’oeuvres and snacks during daily recap, excursions and special access permits, use of kayaks, snorkeling gear and wetsuits, and stand-up paddleboards, airport transfers if you fly on the recommended group flights, all port charges and service taxes, and some travel medical insurance coverage while overseas.

 Participants are solely responsible for all expenses not specifically included in the program fee.
-Examples of excluded expenses are: international or internal airfare • Airport transfers, unless you book the recommended flights • Any passport, visa, or immigration fees • Any recommended immunizations or vaccinations • Baggage insurance • Trip cancellation insurance above $2,000 lifetime coverage • Alcoholic beverages • Spa treatments • Horseback riding • Laundry • Internet or phone charges • Gratuities.
+Examples of excluded expenses are: All airfare • Airport transfers, unless you book the recommended flights • Any passport, visa, or immigration fees • Any recommended immunizations or vaccinations • Baggage insurance • Trip cancellation insurance above $2,000 lifetime coverage • Alcoholic beverages • Spa treatments • Internet or phone charges • Gratuities.